Full-time, Post-BSN Nursing PhD

-UCF’s BSN to PhD track allows nurse scientists to go straight from a bachelor’s degree to a doctorate, without a master’s degree.
-This means less classes, less time, less cost and more time in your career to conduct research that will ultimately benefit patient care.
+UCF’s innovative BSN to PhD in Nursing degree track allows nurses to go straight from a bachelor’s degree to a nurse scientist doctorate without a master’s degree.
+This means fewer classes, lower cost and a faster time to degree.
+As a result, you get to spend more time in a research career to positively impact nursing and patient care.

-The Doctor of Philosophy (PhD) program in nursing is designed to prepare nurse scientists for a variety of roles, such as faculty member in a research-focused university, leader for nursing research in a healthcare system, or an executive leader with a research focus.
+The Doctor of Philosophy (PhD) program in nursing is designed to prepare nurse scientists for a variety of roles.
+These include faculty member in a research-focused university, leader for nursing research in a healthcare system, or an executive leader with a research focus.

 |Program Length:||Full-time (12 semesters)|